Thornrose/learning-typescript/notes/01-intro.md

 ### MORE DOCS/KEYWORDS TO LOOK INTO

- - Narrowing, "type guards", truthy/falsy narrowing, `in` operator, instanceOf, type casting
+ - Narrowing, "type guards", truthy/falsy narrowing, `in` operator, instanceOf, type casting (Using Type Predicates)